jimmycuadra/bang/README.md

 Bang's data is serialized to JSON and peristed to a file at `~/.bang`.
 If you want to share your Bang data across multiple machines, you can move the file to [Dropbox](https://www.dropbox.com/) or some other type of network disk, and then symlink it to `~/.bang` on your local machine.

+## Using Bang programmatically

+Bang can also be used from a Node program directly.
+Simply `require("bang")` to import the core Bang class with access to all the CRUD methods.

 ## Tests

 Bang includes a comprehensive test suite using [Jasmine](http://pivotal.github.com/jasmine/).
 To run it: